Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 Travel Tip #4: Get a Japan Rail Pass

-So, you’re thinking of hopping around Japan, and seeing more than just one city?
+So, are you considering visiting Japan and seeing more than one city?
 Perfect!
 Now, here’s where the Japan Rail (JR) Pass comes in, and it can be so helpful if you do it smartly.
-It’s like an all-you-can-ride ticket for the shinkansen, those super-fast bullet trains.
+It’s like an all-you-can-ride ticket for the Shinkansen, those super-fast bullet trains.

 Traveler holding a JR Pass with a Shinkansen bullet train in the background.